sbamboo/TE4_GrTSE_ImageSearchGeo/SetupPHP.md

     3. Install `openssl` with `winget install ShiningLight.OpenSSL.Light`

 # FiveServer
-For five server follow Manuall and then:
+For five server follow Manuall or XAMPP and then:
 1. Install `Live Server (Five Server)` extension
-Or install XAMPP